Ircama/text_console/README.md

 It can also be used as a standalone Python command interpreter.

-This program is similar to [wxPython Shell](https://github.com/wxWidgets/wxPython-Classic/blob/master/wx/py/shell.py), implemented using Tkinter.
+This program reflects the core functionality of [wxPython Shell](https://github.com/wxWidgets/wxPython-Classic/blob/master/wx/py/shell.py), offering an even richer feature set.

 ## Key Features